-For the Data Level - 3 range, all the controls in the Heatmap panel are enabled:
+For the Data Level - 3 range, all the controls in the Heat map panel are enabled (see the chapters below).

-Opacity: Allows configuring the opacity of the size heatmap overlay in relation to the basemap.
+The Opacity slider allows configuring the opacity of the heat map overlays in relation to the base map.

-Now let's go back to our Roads - Topology & Geometry layer example in the chapter above.
-If you zoom out this layer to the 7th level and up, you can view the slightly outdated, approximate coverage and size data.
+Now let's go back to our Building Footprints layer example in the chapter above.
+If you zoom out this layer to the 5th level and up, you can view slightly outdated, approximate coverage, age, and size data.

 The coverage map, in this case, is rendered as a grid with implicit tile borders and shows aggregated data coverage.
 If at least one of the underlying child partitions contains data, aggregated rectangles on the coverage overlay are rendered.

-If you click the eye button, the size heatmap is shown as a color map for aggregated tile data.
-The aggregation mechanism sums the sizes of all underlying child tiles and renders aggregated rectangles on the size heatmap.
+If you click the eye button, heat maps are shown as a color map for aggregated tile data.
+The aggregation mechanism sums the sizes and ages of all underlying child tiles and renders aggregated rectangles on the corresponding heat map.